Before you attend any job interview or accept any job offer, be sure to research that next potential employer.

 No surprise there, right?

-Company websites can educate you about employer:
+Company websites can educate you about the employer, including:

 - Products & Services